Request a Due Process Hearing

 What does OAH do with my due process hearing request?

-OAH assigns a "cause number" to your request and forwards a copy of it to the OSPI Administrative Resource Services and Special Education Division.
+OAH assigns a "cause number" to your request and forwards a copy of it to the OSPI Legal Affairs and the Special Education Division.

 What is the Office of Administrative Hearings (OAH)?
 What do they do with my request?